browserengineering/book/book/graphics.md

 ...

 Once a web browser has downloaded a web page, it has to show that web page to the user.
-Since we\'re not savages,[^1] we browse the web through a graphical user interface.
+Since we're not savages,[^1] we browse the web through a graphical user interface.
 How?
-In this chapter I\'ll equip my toy browser with a graphical user interface.
+In this chapter I'll equip my toy browser with a graphical user interface.

+[^1]: For most of 2011, I mostly used the command-line `w3m` browser.
+It
+    built character.

 Creating windows
 ================